microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingProceduralGeometry/readme.md

 ##### Procedural geometry types
 This sample demonstrates intersection tests for ray vs following procedural geometry:

-**Analytic geometry** including multiple spheres and an AABB.
+***Analytic geometry*** including multiple spheres and an AABB.

-**Volumetric geometry** that implements metaballs (aka "blobs").
+***Volumetric geometry*** that implements metaballs.
 Metaballs are an isosurface within a potential field that is formed from point sources.
-Each source has an area of influence and the field potential function is a quintic polynomial that smoothly decreases with distance from the source's center.
+Each source has an area of influence and the field is defined with a potential polynomial function that smoothly decreases with distance from the source's center.
 If there are multiple field sources, their contributing potential values are summed.
-The isosurface corresponds to a pre-defined threshold value.
-The intersection test ray marches through the field within the AABB, calculating the total field potential at each iteration, until it hits the threshold or it exits the AABB.
+The isosurface is defined via an application specified threshold value.
+To find the hit point on the isosurface, the intersection test ray marches through the field within the AABB, calculating the total field potential at each iteration, until it hits the threshold or it exits the AABB.
 See more detailed explanation of the algorithm at [https://www.scratchapixel.com/lessons/advanced-rendering/rendering-distance-fields/blobbies](https://www.scratchapixel.com/lessons/advanced-rendering/rendering-distance-fields/blobbies)

-**Signed distance geometry** is geometry based of signed distance functions.
+***Signed distance geometry*** is geometry defined with signed distance functions.
 Each function returns a closest distance to the geometry considering all directions from a specific position.
-Since the distance is not necessarily along the ray direction, the intersection test needs to iteratively ray march and calculate signed distances at each step until it gets close enough to the surface.
-This algorithm is called sphere tracing and described in more detail at [https://www.scratchapixel.com/lessons/advanced-rendering/rendering-distance-fields/basic-sphere-tracer](https://www.scratchapixel.com/lessons/advanced-rendering/rendering-distance-fields/basic-sphere-tracer).
+Since the distance is not necessarily the one that of along the ray direction, the intersection test needs to iteratively ray march and calculate signed distances at each step until it gets close enough to the surface.
+This algorithm is called sphere tracing and it converges to a solution faster than a constant ray stepping algorithm.
+See more at [https://www.scratchapixel.com/lessons/advanced-rendering/rendering-distance-fields/basic-sphere-tracer](https://www.scratchapixel.com/lessons/advanced-rendering/rendering-distance-fields/basic-sphere-tracer).
 A nice property of signed distance functions is that they support different logical operators and transformations allowing to combine simpler primitives into more complex geometry.
 This is explained in more detail at [http://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm](http://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm).

 ##### Updates
  Procedural geometry can be animated or modified without requiring acceleration structure updates as long as the AABBs don't change.
 The sample animates some of the geometry in the scene this way.
 It simply updates the transforms passed into shaders with updated rotation transforms every frame.
-In the metaballs case it also passes application time to animate sphere position updates within the metaballs' AABB.
+In the metaballs case. it also passes application time to animate field source positions within the metaballs' AABB.

 #### Ray types
-The sample utilizes two ray types for raytracing: a radiance and a shadow ray.
+The sample utilizes two ray types for raytracing: a *radiance* and a *shadow ray*.
+The difference between the two is *RayFlags()* definition and what hit group and miss shaders to execute.

-Radiance ray is used for primary/view and secondary/reflected ray calls of *TraceRay()*, where a ray calculates shading for each geometry hit and aggregates color contribution over multiple bounces from the scene.
+***Radiance ray*** is used for primary/view and secondary/reflected ray calls of *TraceRay()*, where a ray calculates shading for each geometry hit and aggregates color contribution over multiple bounces from the scene.

-Shadow ray is used for visibility/occlusion testing towards a light source and is simpler since all it does is to return a boolean value if it hit any or missed all objects.
+***Shadow ray*** is used for visibility/occlusion testing towards a light source and is simpler since all it does is to return a boolean value if it hit any or missed all objects.
 In practice, shadow ray only requires a miss shader and doesn't require any hit and closest hit shaders defined.
-It can simply be initialized with ray payload marking a hit and and *RayFlags()* to skip all but a miss shader.
-Then if the ray doesn't hit any geometry, the miss shader updates the hit boolean value to false:
+It can simply be initialized with a ray payload marking a hit and and *RayFlags()* to skip all but a miss shader.
 ```c
 // Initialize shadow ray payload.
 // Set the initial value to true since closest and any hit shaders are skipped.